 I love traveling.
 Venturing to a new part of the world, getting lost in a different culture, being able to explore places foreign to me?
 Heck yes.
 But the actual traveling part of travel can be brutal.

 As someone who flies a lot (and someone who researches even more) I have come up with my own ritual that makes flying significantly more enjoyable.
-Here are my fail-proof steps:
+Here are my fail-proof steps to make flying suck less.

 Only travel with a carry-on